 The Freedom of Information Act (FOIA) provides the public a means to access Federal agency records except those that are excluded or protected under the Act.
 All BEA FOIA requests must be submitted in writing though the Economics and Statistics Administration (ESA), which is responsible for coordinating all U.S. Department of Commerce FOIA requests.
-See the ESA Freedom of Information Act Policy
+See the Freedom of Information Act Policy.

 Equal Employment Opportunity (EEO) Policy

 BEA is the source of some of the Nationís most important economic information used as the foundation for decisions made by policy and business leaders.
 BEAís strength is in its people, a group of outstanding and committed individuals who have made BEA a leader in the field of economics.
 Our people are our greatest resource.
 See BEA's EEO Statement (PDF)